Gander7/taskwarrior/README.md

   from the latest tarball, or installing a binary package.
 No development is done on the `master` branch.

-* `2.6.0` is the current development branch.
+* `dev` is the current development branch.
 All work is done here, and upon release it will be merged to `master`.
 This development branch is not stable, may not even build or pass tests, and should be treated accordingly.
   Make backups.